When it comes to retainers, there is a lot of information out there that could skew your perception of them.

 - Partial Denture: This variation can fall in the retainer category if you’re missing a permanent tooth.
 A retainer can be made to hold in a replacement tooth and keep your other teeth from closing in on the gap.

-As your family and cosmetic dentist, we’ll make sure you get a retainer that fits your needs best to keep you smiling.
+As your dentist, we’ll make sure you get a retainer that fits your needs best to keep you smiling.

 A retainer is something you’ll have to wear for life, otherwise, your teeth will shift back to their original state.
 But, the amount of wear time each day/week may vary.